 HIOBS is truly alive and well.
-For the first time in nearly 60 years, students are not sailing in pulling boats in Penobscot Bay, paddling, climbing, and hiking in the Northwoods of Maine in the summertime or sailing in the Bahamas or Florida Keys this fall.
+For the first time in nearly 60 years, students are not sailing in pulling boats in Penobscot Bay, paddling, climbing, and hiking in the Northwoods of Maine in the summertime or sailing in the Bahamas or Florida Keys this fall and winter.

 Along with the other Outward Bound schools in the USA, we recognize and honor the fact that our reputation has been built around decades of industry-leading safety and risk management with students in the wilderness.
 We are assessing and refining our internal safety policies and operational readiness procedures so that when the national health and safety environment and conditions are right for us in our communities, we can get back to bringing students into our wilderness classrooms.
 Rest assured, we will get back out there.
 The resilience and tenacity that we bring out in our students are alive and well in our HIOBS community of staff and board members.

 To come out of our program hibernation stronger and better, HIOBS staff - both field, and admin - have been busy preparing.
 Our basecamp crews have been cleaning, repairing, and improving the facilities in anticipation of programming resuming.
 We are brainstorming ways to adapt our processes to be able to offer innovative programming and are taking the time to continue to hone our COVID operating protocols and procedures and conduct staff trainings, so that when we return to programs of all kinds we do so with well-thought-out procedures and protocols.
 We are excited to find new ways to serve our students in the post-pandemic world.